 - Synchronous instruction is similar to a video conference or live-streamed lecture where students and instructors interact in a specific virtual place at a set time and all parties can see and interact with each other.
 Instructors commonly take attendance as they would in a lecture hall.

-- For asynchronous instruction, each course module must not allow students to skip forward but should allow them to go back to review the module content.
+- For asynchronous instruction, each course module must not allow students to skip forward but should allow them to go back to review the module's content.
 The students must not be allowed to proceed directly to the module exam and print a certificate of completion without participating in the entire module content for the required time.
 The course modules must minimally total 60 hours of theory instruction.

 - CDPH must have initial and ongoing access rights to the online program for the purpose of accessing statistical data, verifying provider compliance, and ongoing monitoring of the online or distance learning sessions.

 - An online NATP must safeguard student personal information in a manner equal to current technological industry standards.
-For example, file access should be restricted to appropriate personnel and online files be password protected.
+For example, file access should be restricted to appropriate personnel and online files should be password protected.
 Students and instructors must use a Personal Identification Number or personal identification information to confirm their identity.
 Students must attest to their identity under penalty of perjury.

 - An online NATP must ensure that instructors are accessible to students outside of the normal instruction times.